Please take a look at our Phone App!

 Report drunk/drugged driving by dialing: 911

 For more information, contact Michele James at 315-386-2207.

 Alcohol & Drugs Impair Driving

-All aspects of the body and skills are affected when drinking alcohol: brain, nervous system, judgment, coordination, movement, speeh, hearing, and eye sight.
+All aspects of the body and skills are affected when drinking alcohol: brain, nervous system, judgment, coordination, movement, speech, hearing, and eye sight.
 Alcohol and certain drugs are depressants.
 Reaction time is drastically slowed.
 Coordination and judgment is impaired.
 Vision and speech become blurred.

 There are over 150 prescription and over-the-counter medications on the market that should not be mixed with alcohol.
 Antihistamines and alcohol will increase drowsiness, making driving or operating machinery even more dangerous.
-Over-the-counter drugs such as cold and cough medicines, antihistamines, nausea or motion sickness medications, pain relievers, decongestants, and diurtics can cause drowsiness and dizziness that can impair a driver's skills and reflexes.
+Over-the-counter drugs such as cold and cough medicines, antihistamines, nausea or motion sickness medications, pain relievers, decongestants, and diuretics can cause drowsiness and dizziness that can impair a driver's skills and reflexes.

 Click on links in the table below to obtain statistics and other information about the STOP- DWI program and visit the related links.

 St. Lawrence County Traffic Safety Data Report - Under Construction

 For answers to these and other alcohol-related questions, please click on STOP-DWI.OR

 An Ignition Interlock Device (IID) is a breath analyzer installed into a vehicle to prevent a person from starting the engine, or in certain cases, to continue to operate a motor vehicle after having consumed alcohol.
 Once installed, the driver must blow into the ignition interlock device before the vehicle will start and the machine will go off randomly once started until the vehicle is shut off.